rafal-zak/AVDBlueprint/README.md

 |BlueprintParameterFilePath|string|the name of the parameter file 'AVDBPParameters.json'|No|

 ## Prerequisites
+> [!TIP]
+> There is now a single PowerShell script that will configure all pre-requisites and then assign the Blueprint.
+The following information is for reference, or in case of configuring manually, or assigning the Blueprint with a method other than the single assignment script.

 * **An [Azure tenant](https://docs.microsoft.com/en-us/microsoft-365/education/deploy/intro-azure-active-directory#what-is-an-azure-ad-tenant)**.
 Though you can create a long tenant domain name prefix, you cannot in AAD DS.
 Therefore it is recommended to have your domain name prefix 15 characters or less.
 If you don't already have a tenant for this deployment, here are some instructions on [setting up an Azure tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).